Who am I

 Why Dovetale?

 Dovetail is a type of joint used to join two pieces of wood together to make it stronger.
-Similarly adoptees often have 2 identies to integrate their adoptive and biological identities.
+Similarly, adoptees often have 2 identities to integrate their adoptive and biological identities.
 Which can be difficult potentially leading to anxiety, depression, grief/loss, relationship issues, and identity confusion.

 Adoption competent therapy is acutely aware that adoption is a trauma and those who seek therapeutic services need help to work though this significant life event.
 I changed the last part of the word from "tail" to tale because every adoptee has their own unique adoption story that deserves to be heard with understanding and compassion.